 Motorcycle VIN Check: Sell a Motorcycle Online

 “Idk.
-Is it safe to give out my motorcycle's VIN?”
+Is it safe to give out my VIN for my motorcycle?”

 This is a common question heard when it comes to online vehicle and motorcycle sales, so I decided to get to the bottom of this.
 The answer is yes.
 It absolutely is okay to give out your motorcycle’s VIN online, even if you are selling it.
 Here’s why a VIN check is okay.

 What is a VIN?

 A Vehicle Identification Number (VINs) is kind of like a fingerprint for your motorcycle or car, seeing as they are unique identification sequences affixed to every car, truck, motorcycle, or trailer manufactured after 1981.
 VINs are designed to keep track of ownership changes, problems or updates, and locate stolen vehicles.